 2. I’m a systemic therapist.
 Is this course suitable for me?

-Yes – as long as it included a focus on couple work and you have relevant clinical experience.
+Yes – as long as you have relevant clinical experience.
 Couple Therapy for Depression has been developed by identifying best practice in a range of behavioural and other types of couple therapies evidenced in RCT effectiveness trials.
-It is an integrative model and suitable for couple therapists from a variety of training backgrounds.
+It is an integrative model and suitable for therapists and counsellors from a variety of training backgrounds.
 The training team welcomes applicants from a range of approaches to facilitate a rich learning experience.

 3. Is this CPD or a training course?

 Both!
 This is a training course in Couple Therapy for Depression in IAPT Services and those who complete the training will be competent to deliver this particular model as recommended by NICE.
-The course is described as CPD by the NHS because it is not itself a baseline therapy qualification – it is an add-on to an existing qualification as a couple therapist.
+The course is described as CPD by the NHS because it is not itself a baseline therapy qualification – it is an add-on to an existing qualification.
 It includes assessment of clinical competences and it is possible to not pass the course.

 4. I’m a Relate trained therapist.
 Will you be teaching me anything that I don’t do already?

 Yes.
-As an integrative treatment for depression by couple therapy this 20-session model has never been taught before.
-Elements of it have, of course, as it is based on behavioural principles and so these may be familiar to you, but as a whole it hasn’t.
+As an integrative treatment for depression this 20-session model incorporate systemic, psychodynamic, cognitive, behavioural and emotional focused therapies.
+You might be familiar with elements of it, of course, as it is based on behavioural principles, but, as a whole, it will be something new.
 We have found that this mix of familiarity and unfamiliarity can be disconcerting to some Relate-trained therapists, but others say it is exciting and valuable.

 5. How will I be supervised?

-TCCR provides up to 24 supervision sessions for this course.
-You will be expected to participate in either weekly or fortnightly supervision which will be conducted in groups with a maximum of four supervisees.
+TCCR provides up to 20 supervision sessions for this course.
+You will be expected to participate in fortnightly remote supervision which will be conducted in groups with a maximum of four supervisees.
 Generally this will require telephone or video conferencing.
 The length of the session depends on the size of the group but will usually last an hour, to an hour and a half.
 Trainees should attend a minimum of 80% of the supervision sessions.

 6. How will I pass the course?

-You will need to attend the five day training course and successfully complete two supervised clinical cases of twenty sessions with couples.
-You will be required to submit six digital recordings of therapy sessions (three per case), as well as verbal reports of your casework and these need to be rated as competent by your supervisor.
+You will need to attend the five day training course and successfully complete two supervised clinical cases of up to 20 sessions with couples.
+You will be required to submit five digital recordings of therapy sessions, as well as verbal reports of your casework and these need to be rated as competent by your supervisor.
 We strongly recommend that you self-rate the competencies for each of your recordings.